Kimball31/Forminator-PayPal-Order-Description-From-URL/README.md

 # Forminator-PayPal-Order-Description-From-URL

-Add a payment description to PayPal Transaction based on forms url.
+Add a payment description to PayPal Transaction.

 To install copy file to /wp-content/mu-plugins/ folder.